 Jim Collins, Author, “Good to Great: Why Some Companies Make the Leap…and Others Don’t”

 The workshop starts by assembling a cross-functional team of Devbridge and client resources.
 We not only need client stakeholders from business and technology departments, but all levels: executive sponsors, project managers, subject matter experts, and users.
 We typically don’t recommend more than 10 attendees in the workshop.
 This keeps the conversation focused and ensures that everyone has a chance to speak.
-Attendees are expected to make decisions on scope and priorities, so it’s crucial to have the right decision makers in the session.
+Attendees are expected to make decisions on scope and priorities, so it’s crucial to have the right decision-makers in the session.
 Most importantly, no matter where everyone is located, the workshop is always performed face to face.
 The activities are highly interactive, and remote attendees simply can’t engage and collaborate as effectively as when everyone is in the same room.

 “Don’t let your tools become your process.”

 Once we have the right people in the room, we need to ensure we have the right tools.
-The goal here is to use tools that encourage the flow of conversation and visualisation, so we use white boards, Post-it notes, markers, and stickers.
-These materials simplify the process of generating and organising ideas by reducing the effort to iterate and improve.
-Post-it notes are small and markers are fat; this forces participants to keep ideas short, simple, and self-contained so that they can be easily reorganised.
+The goal here is to use tools that encourage the flow of conversation and visualization, so we use whiteboards, Post-it notes, markers, and stickers.
+These materials simplify the process of generating and organizing ideas by reducing the effort to iterate and improve.
+Post-it notes are small and markers are fat; this forces participants to keep ideas short, simple, and self-contained so that they can be easily reorganized.
 Tom Wujec has an excellent TED Talk that describes how to achieve alignment with large groups.
 In his talk, he shares that the most effective means of achieving shared understanding in a group is by breaking ideas down into individual nodes or cards, then creating conversations around those cards.
 We embrace this idea in Lean Requirements by using simple tools that don’t get in the way.

 “Do the least amount of work you need to achieve the outcomes you want.”